-The MOD DELAY consists of two lines of delay with cross-feedback and a special architecture that enables resonance between the two lines.
-Each line's delay time can be individually modulated from various sources, including external ones.
+The MOD DELAY consists of a delay, with modulation of the delay time from various sources, including external ones.

 The DISTORTION is last in the chain, after the delay.
 It enables the delay to also influence the distortion.

 For all its experimental character, LYRA is a professional instrument.
 Its output dynamics are balanced, so that even in extreme modes it won't harm an amp or speaker on-stage.
 The frequency response has been adjusted for live performance, where you naturally have that screaming high-midrange and not enough low-end.
 To compensate for this, low frequencies have been boosted a little, while the highs sound softer.
 Unless you push the limits and use extreme modes of course...